Museums in Jamaica

-The establishment of museums in Jamaica was born from a desire to create a vehicle that would promote some form of social grace amid the Jamaican society, this by way of exposing them to how people in other parts of the world lived.
+The establishment of Jamaican museums was born from a desire to create a vehicle that would promote some form of social grace amid the Jamaican society, this by way of exposing them to how people in other parts of the world lived.

 This exposure was through the use of literature, science and art and was way back in the colonel days.